 The School is registered with the Information Commissioner and a valid copy of the registration is held at the School.
 Information held on the system is backed up regularly and confidential data is kept securely.
 This review has identified that the School Inventory is not presently up to date.
 Implementing the recommendations contained in the report will further enhance the current levels of control.

-SUMMARY (SUMMARY OF RECOMMENDATIONS: REPORT REF. & PRIORITY FINDING RECOMMENDATION IMPLEMENTATION DATE 5.1.1 High Section 2.21 of Keeping Learners Safe: The role of local authorities, governing bodies and proprietors of independent schools under the Education Act 2002 (WAG circular 158/2015) states that: 'Governing Bodies should ensure that all staff and volunteers who work with children undertake appropriate training to equip them with the knowledge and skills that are necessary to carry out their responsibilities for child protection effectively, which is kept up to date by refresher training'.
+SUMMARY ( SUMMARY OF RECOMMENDATIONS: REPORT REF. & PRIORITY FINDING RECOMMENDATION IMPLEMENTATION DATE 5.1.1 High Section 2.21 of Keeping Learners Safe: The role of local authorities, governing bodies and proprietors of independent schools under the Education Act 2002 (WAG circular 158/2015) states that: 'Governing Bodies should ensure that all staff and volunteers who work with children undertake appropriate training to equip them with the knowledge and skills that are necessary to carry out their responsibilities for child protection effectively, which is kept up to date by refresher training'.
 Although it was established that Level 1 training was provided to the whole School on 1st September 2016, there are 4 casual members of staff who have not received formal training.
-As a minimum, Level 1 Safeguarding training should be arranged for the 4 members of staff as soon as possible.
 Implemented 5.1.2 Low The School list detailing staff DBS reference numbers was compared to the current list of staff employed at the School as provided by Vision Support Team.
-One member of staff was present on the School's list as a casual member of staff but is no longer employed at the School.
-The Headteacher should ensure that when staff leave the School the DBS list is updated.
-The appropriate amendments should be made in respect of the 1 member of staff Implemented
+One member of staff was present on the School's list as a casual member of staff but is no longer employed at the School. staff leave the School the DBS list is updated.
+Implemented

-SUMMARY (SUMMARY OF RECOMMENDATIONS: REPORT REF. & PRIORITY FINDING RECOMMENDATION IMPLEMENTATION DATE identified.
+SUMMARY ( DF RECOMMENDATIONS: REPORT REF. & PRIORITY FINDING RECOMMENDATION IMPLEMENTATION DATE identified.
 5.2.1 High Discussions with the Acting Headteacher established that the Governing Body has not formally confirmed the financial limits of delegated authority for incurring expenditure and amending budgets.
 Further discussions identified that typically all spending over £5k is discussed with the Governing Body prior to committing the School to expenditure.
 The Governing Body should establish the financial limits of delegated authority to the Headteacher and relevant staff, and this should be formally approved (and minuted) by the Governing Body.
 In addition, this information should be included when the School formulate a Financial Procedures document.
 Implemented 5.2.2 Low Section 2.9 of the Scheme for Financing Schools states that: 'Governing bodies are required to establish a register of business interestswhich lists for each member of the governing body and the Head Teacher any business interests they or any member of their immediate family have.
 The register must be kept up-to-date by notification of changes from governors and the Head Teacher, and through an annual review process'.
 Although a register has been established, no declaration was present for 1 Governor and the Acting Headteacher (who was appointed to post in January 2017).
 A declaration should be completed immediately in respect of the Governor identified and the Acting Headteacher.
-Implemented & ongoing: Management Response: The Acting Headteacher has tried on several occasions to contact the named Governor and will continue to do so until the declaration is completed).
+Implemented & on- going: Management Response: The Acting Headteacher has tried on several occasions to contact the named Governor and will continue to do so until the declaration is completed).
 5.2.3 Medium All but 1 (i.e. Data Protection) statutory policies are in place at the School.
 Whilst some policies are endorsed with the date of the last review, The Headteacher and Governing Body should ensure that they implement a rolling programme of review of all School policies.
 This will ensure that all policies are up to date Implemented